Find Your Perfect School

 Oregon State University has an online Bachelor of Science in Mechanical Engineering degree.
 In this program, you’ll acquire traditional mechanical and computational engineering skills.
 To anticipate issues and quickly prototype to solve complex engineering problems, you’ll also learn to use computational models and algorithms.

 Oregon State Ecampus consistently ranks among the nation’s top 10 online education providers.
-Their Ecampus students also earn a diploma just like their on-campus counterparts.
+Their on-campus students also earn a diploma just like their e-campus counterparts.

 Some of their course topics include the following:

 - Mechanical component design

 - Design engineering and problem-solving

 With this online mechanical engineering program, students can access helpful resources such as success coaching, library services, tutoring services, and career guidance.
 All these can improve your online learning experience with Oregon State University.

 The Mechanical Engineering degree online focuses on robotics, design, mechanics, manufacturing, materials, thermal science, and control.
 Furthermore, you’ll receive computer science, simulation, algorithms, data structures, and programming coursework in addition to mechanical engineering courses.

 This program ends with a capstone project in which real-world engineering problems will be solved using engineering methodologies.
 Completing this project will teach you how to plan projects, design products, select and train personnel, and develop long-term policies and strategies.